thumtblog/thumtblog.github.io/_posts/2021-10-30-stochastic-anderson-mixing.md

 (1) Damped projection.
 Motivated by damped Newton's method, we introduce damping to stabilize the projection step.

 (2) Adaptive regularization.
-Since the stepsize calculated by the projection step may be too large that causes the intermediate iterate overshoot the trust region, we introduce an adaptive regularization term to the least-squares problem in the projection step.
+The step size calculated by the projection step may be too large, which leads to the overshooting problem.
+We introduce an adaptive regularization term to the least-squares problem in the projection step as rectification.

 The resulting algorithm is the stochastic Anderson mixing (SAM).
 We also give a procedure to ensure the current searching direction is a descent direction.